-Part V of Centre View's series on local residents serving in the War in Iraq is about a Marine who graduated from Chantilly High and an Army officer who graduated from Centreville High.
+Part III of Centre View's series on local residents serving in the War in Iraq is about three graduates of Centreville High.
+To share stories of your loved ones, too, call 703-917-6430 or e-mail email@example.com.

 Chris Margoupis is only 23, but he's already accomplished a lot.
 This 1997 Centreville High grad has a wife and two children, maintains missiles for the Marines and is currently serving on a ship in the Mediterranean.